john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

     specifications and well-written documentation was mandatory.
 In order to keep this documentation under version control Emacs’ Org Mode was used to write in plain text and convert it to, for example, PDF.
-Due to the asynchonous nature of the various programs care had to be taken to avoid race conditions.
+Due to the asynchronous nature of the various programs care had to be taken to avoid race conditions.

 ## Eyeforyou

-Senior Perl Developer; November 2011 - Present; remote, part-time
+Senior Perl Developer; November 2011 - April 2016; remote, part-time

 Skills used: